elastic/apm/specs/agents/tracing-spans-compress.md

 To do that, agents should prefer [lock-free algorithms](https://en.wikipedia.org/wiki/Non-blocking_algorithm) paired with retry loops over blocking algorithms that use mutexes or locks.

-In particular, operations that work with the buffer require special attention.
+In particular, operations that work with the buffer require special attention:
 - Setting a span into the buffer must be handled atomically.
 - Retrieving a span from the buffer must be handled atomically.
   Retrieving includes atomically getting and clearing the buffer.